-We welcome applications from:

-- All graduates - Students of any discipline from 3rd year onwards
+We welcome applications from students and graduates of all disciplines from second year onwards.

-Arthur Cox is actively seeking applications from students of all disciplines, both law and non-law.
-If you can prove you are determined and eager to learn, we would love to hear from you.
+You do not have to be studying law or a related subject to apply.
+If you have a strong academic record and can prove you are determined and eager to learn, we would love to